Popmotion/popmotion/packages/popmotion/docs/learn/basics/get-started.md

 # Get started

-Popmotion is a functional, reactive JavaScript motion library.
+Popmotion is a low-level, functional JavaScript motion library.

-It allows developers to create animations and interactions from **actions**.

-Actions are streams of values that can be started and stopped, like tweens, physics and pointer input.

-Actions are unopinionated, so those values can be used to create animations with CSS, SVG, React, Three.js... any API that accepts a number as an input.
+It allows developers to animate in any JavaScript environment (browser, Node), to any render target (CSS, SVG, Three.js, canvas, etc).

+If you want super-simple DOM or React animation, you're probably after the high-level [Pose](/pose) library.
+For absolute animation freedom, carry on reading!

-In this simple introductory guide we're going to install Popmotion and use it to animate an element using the `tween` animation and DOM `styler`.
+In this simple introductory guide we're going to install Popmotion and use it to animate a DOM element using the `tween` animation and the DOM `styler` function.

 ## Installation